bilan604/initiative/README.md

 Realizing that this could be overcome by placing the repetitive functionalities from different repositories together in a single repository, I decided to make an API and aggregate isolated functionalities from old projects into this single project, but instead of making seperate API routes for them, just giving each functionality a name for the operation that it performs.

-Now, the flask server url below is backend API endpoint for me and my friends' projects - allowing functionalities to be accessed without git cloning or pip installations in remote environments.
+Now, the flask server (url below) hosts an API endpoint for me and my friends' projects - allowing functionalities to be accessed without git cloning or pip installations in remote environments.

 [Landing Page](http://bilan604.pythonanywhere.com)